 Though the dazzling yellow image of a sunflower is timeless, their locations are not!
-Sunflowers are a rotation crop that change fields every year thus creating the zigs and zags on the map of someone intent on capturing these enormous blossoms on film.
+Sunflowers are a rotation crop that changes fields every year thus creating the zigs and zags on the map of someone intent on capturing these enormous blossoms on film.

 The first green growth begins to show in the beginning/mid of June, which is really the only indication we have of where these (elusive) fields will be sprouting up.
 But the fields only start to turn yellow towards July, and if the weather is in your favor will last till the beginning of August.

-During the course of my travels this spring (2017), I tried to make note of new fields, double checked some fields from last year and have tapped into my sources to find a few surprises.
+During the course of my travels this spring (2018), I tried to make note of new fields, double checked some fields from last year and have tapped into my sources to find a few surprises.

-NEW 2017 -> Massa Marittima
+NEW 2018 ->

-This area has surely been flaunting sunflowers since way before my time, but a quick weekend to the coast and Follonica, following the following the SP73bis and the SR439 had my heading spinning with fields of flowers already in full bloom in between fields of grain and driveways lined with the picturesque Mediterranean pines.
-You can start the trip out at Colle Val D'Elsa, following theStrada Provinciale 541 "Traversa Maremmana"/SP541 and end up on the lovely beaches of Punta Ala.
+This area has surely been flaunting sunflowers since way before my time, but a quick weekend to the coast and Follonica, following the SP73bis and the SR439 had my heading spinning with fields of flowers already in full bloom in between fields of grain and driveways lined with the picturesque Mediterranean pines.
+You can start the trip out at Colle Val D'Elsa, following the Strada Provinciale 541 "Traversa Maremmana"/SP541 and end up on the lovely beaches of Punta Ala.

-This area, besides being known for its unique and evocative landscape of naked hills, which depending on the season range from bright greens to golden harvest to a purple gray dirt, is also well known for a plethora of sunflower fields.
+This area, besides being known for its unique and evocative landscape of naked hills, which depending on the season range from bright greens to golden harvest to a purple-gray dirt, is also well known for a plethora of sunflower fields.
 Personally, I don't know what captures my eye more - the sunflowers or the round bales of hay that start to pop up in mid- June.

 Only a short distance past Lago Bilancino, in direction Florence and the Villa Medici at Cafaggiolo, you will find a field of sunflowers.